April 2019 | Tour Director: Christopher Wellington

 Adopting a relaxed pace, our tour will encompass the architectural, artistic and historical highlights of Lucca, while leaving plenty of time for further exploration.
 The medieval pilgrims’ journey will come to life at the Porta del Borgo; while a museum dedicated to one of the city’s most celebrated sons, Giacomo Puccini, presents tantalising glimpses of the composer’s own journey towards artistic greatness.
 Ecclesiastical history will rise to the fore with visits to the magnificent Cathedral of Saint Martin, with its three-arched portico, and the Basilica of San Michele in Foro.
 A medley of arcades and statues, the basilica’s extraordinary 13th century façade supports a statue of the Archangel Michael, to whom the church is dedicated.

 Delving into the city’s artistic heritage, Lucca’s impressive pre-modern collections will greet us in the Villa Guinigi; while the Museo Nazionale di Palazzo Mansi, housed in a Baroque palace retaining many beautiful original features, presents a rich assembly of tapestries and post-19th century artwork.
-A short excursion away from Lucca, meanwhile, will take us to the grounds of the 17th century Villa Reale di Marlia, one of Italy’s most celebrated monuments, where we will discover a network of captivating gardens bathed in autumn sunshine.
+A short excursion away from Lucca, meanwhile, will take us to the grounds of the 17th century Villa Reale di Marlia, one of Italy’s most celebrated monuments, where we will discover a network of captivating gardens bathed in spring sunshine.

 We will stay in the Hotel Ilaria, a charming historical establishment overlooking a beautiful park.
 Situated in the centre of Lucca’s old town, the Ilaria is a short walk from most of the major sites on our tour.